 Public Buses Get Packed

-If you’re taking the public bus in Costa Rica, you need to get there at least 1-2 hours to purchase tickets and save your spot for cross country routes that don’t allow you to buy tickets beforehand.
-This is especially important if you are traveling on a weekend.
+If you’re taking the public bus in Costa Rica, you need to get there at least 1.5-2 hours in advance to purchase tickets and save your spot for cross country routes that don’t allow you to buy tickets beforehand.
+This is especially important if you are traveling on a Friday or the weekend.
 All the buses will be packed with locals going on vacation, particularly to the coasts.

 Plan for Longer Driving Times

-If you’re landing in San Jose International Airport and heading to the beach towns like Puerto Viejo, Jaco, Manuel Antonio or the Guanacaste coast, plan for much longer driving times.
+If you’re landing in San Jose International Airport and heading to the beach towns like Puerto Viejo, Jaco, Manuel Antonio, Tamarindo or the Guanacaste coast, plan for much longer driving times.
+See what the drive from San Jose to Tamarindo is like here.

 Since all the city Costa Ricans are also on vacation and majority go to the beach (specifically Guanacaste, Jaco, Manuel Antonio and Puerto Viejo), double your driving time if you inconveniently land on a Friday, Saturday or Sunday and are driving during the day.